soniyagaikwad/movie-trends-data-vis/README.md

 ## Deployment

 To deploy _Montage: Exploring Movie Trends Over Time_, right-click the `index.html` file in the `docs` folder, and click on `Open with Live Server`.
 The website should automatically deploy in your browser.
+You can also play around with the website using our [GitHub Pages](https://soniyagaikwad.github.io/movie-trends-data-vis/).

 ## Project Screencast